TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 Which in a more complex system, could then be used by our backend application to show different content depending on group membership or surface profile information to the user.

+## Token expiry and validation

+- @TODO Aligning cookie refresh and cookie expire with keycloak
+- @TODO Getting the public key and validating in a Ruby app

 ## Limiting access to certain groups

+- @TODO See if it's possible to limit to groups using the OIDC provider